-If approved by FTC, the Company expects to fund the Kamps acquisition, mostly with the revolver and DBRS Morningstar expects a slight elevation in the Company's leverage to 4 times (x) or more upon the closing.
-However, based on incremental EBITDA from the acquisitions made in 2021 and related synergies, in 2022, leverage is expected to come back under 4x and cash flow-to-debt above 20%.
-DBRS Morningstar anticipates no change in Superior Plus’ strategy to fund acquisitions through revolver drawings, particularly in the propane distribution sector in the U.S..
-In addition, DBRS Morningstar continues to expect Superior Plus to manage its credit metrics within levels consistent with the ratings, because acquired assets contribute earnings, and synergies are realized with somewhat of a lag versus the debt funding of these acquisitions.
-In addition to its proven track record of successfully integrating over 30 acquisitions, the Company has also shown that it can improve leverage in a relatively short time frame following a large debt-funded acquisition.
+DBRS Morningstar expects Superior Plus’ debt-to-EBITDA for the end of 2020 and in 2021 to be below 4.0 times and cash-flow-to-debt to be slightly above 20%, levels that remain commensurate with the current rating, based on the Brookfield investment, acquisitions, effect of warmer-than-usual weather in the first part of the year, as well as coronavirus-related disruptions.
+DBRS Morningstar anticipates no change in Superior Plus’ strategy to make tuck-in acquisitions funded through revolver drawings in particular in the propane distribution sector in the United States; these acquisitions help the Company grow into the higher-margin retail propane market and reduce exposure to the lower-margin wholesale refined fuel business.
+In addition, DBRS Morningstar continues to expect Superior Plus to manage its credit metrics within levels consistent with the ratings, as acquired assets contribute earnings and synergies are realized with somewhat of a lag versus the debt funding of these acquisitions.
+In addition to its proven track record of successfully integrating acquisitions, the Company has also shown that it can improve leverage in a relatively short time frame following a large debt-funded acquisition.

 Overall, Superior Plus’ operating performance and business risk profile continue to support the current ratings.
-DBRS Morningstar expects the Company to remain acquisitive.
-The fragmented nature of the propane distribution sector provides sufficient tuck-in acquisition targets for the Company, despite the competition mainly from other sponsor-backed companies.
-However, DBRS Morningstar could consider a negative rating action under the following conditions: a shift in financial policy, significant debt-financed acquisitions (especially during a period of notable market weakness), negative free cash flow, or difficulties and delays in integrating newly acquired businesses that would cause leverage metrics to deteriorate beyond what is considered commensurate with the ratings for an extended period of time.
+DBRS Morningstar expects the Company to remain acquisitive and, given the fragmented nature of the propane distribution sector, there is no shortage of tuck-in acquisition targets available.
+However, if financial policy shifts, significant debt-financed acquisitions (especially during a period of notable market weakness), negative free cash flow, or difficulties and delays in integrating newly acquired businesses cause leverage metrics to deteriorate beyond what is considered commensurate with the ratings for an extended period of time, DBRS Morningstar could consider a negative rating action.
 Conversely, DBRS Morningstar would likely consider a positive rating action only if the Company demonstrated a commitment to a materially stronger financial profile over a longer period.

 All figures are in Canadian dollars unless otherwise noted.